erdc/air-water-vv/2d/broad_crested_weir/README.rst

 References
 --------------------------------

--Fritz HM and Hager WH (1998) Hydraulics of embankment weirs.
+- Fritz HM and Hager WH (1998) Hydraulics of embankment weirs.
 Journal of Hydraulic Engineer 124(9), 963–971.

--Hager WH and Schwalt M (1994).
+- Hager WH and Schwalt M (1994).
 Broad-crested weir.
 Journal of Irrigation and Drainage 120(1), 13–26.